Virginia Capital Trail || How to use Amtrak to Ride the Trail

 The bicycles waiting for the train.

-In the above picture, you can see a long steel plate.
-The train car that the bicycles go on will pull up in front of that plate.
-One of the Conductors will check your ticket first to make sure you have the bicycle on your ticket before they load it.
+In the picture above, you can see a long steel plate.
+The train car designated for bicycles will pull up in front of this plate.
+One of the conductors will first check your ticket to ensure you have the bicycle reservation before the conductor will load it onto the train.

 Bicycles being loaded train side and train cars are just for bicycles.